influxdata/docs-v2/content/influxdb/v2.0/reference/flux/stdlib/experimental/integral.md

 Use one of the following interpolation options:

-- _empty sting for no interpolation_
+- _empty string for no interpolation_
 - linear

 _**Data type:** String_